 If your student loan is currently in default, you need to take action to cure it.
 The Department of Education defines default as not having made a payment in excess of 270 days (9 months).
 At that point, you are no longer eligible for an income-driven repayment plan or other workouts.
 There are three ways to get out of default: 1) Pay the entire balance due; 2) loan rehabilitation; and 3) consolidation.
 Since paying the balance is often not an option, let’s discuss the other two.

-Loan rehabilitation involves an agreement with your loan servicer to make 9 consecutive monthly payments based upon your income and family size.
+Loan rehabilitation involves an agreement with your loan servicer to make 9 consecutive monthly payments based upon your income and law size.
 If you successfully make all these payments in a timely fashion, the default is cured, all collection actions (including wage attachments and income tax refund setoffs) cease and you can take advantage of other programs we will discuss later.
 Beware though that if you default on the loan rehabilitation or any subsequent defaults take place, you are not eligible for any subsequent loan rehabilitations.

 Consolidation takes place when all your outstanding loans are consolidated into one loan for servicing.
 You must make 3 consecutive payments on the defaulted loan before you can consolidate it.
 Consolidation will remove the default status from your loan.
 Once consolidated, you will once again be eligible for the other programs.